Evan Lavender-Smith

-Evan Lavender-Smith is an American writer, editor, and professor.
+Evan Lavender-Smith (born 1977) is an American writer, editor, and professor.

 Lavender-Smith was raised in Las Cruces, New Mexico.
 He received a BA in English from the University of California, Berkeley in 1999 and an M.F.A. in Fiction from New Mexico State University in 2004.
 He is the founding editor of Noemi Press and the former Editor-in-Chief of Puerto del Sol.
 He teaches in the MFA program in creative writing at Virginia Tech.

 Books

 From Old Notebooks (2010)

 Lavender-Smith's first book, From Old Notebooks, a cross-genre work combining elements of fiction, non-fiction, memoir, poetry and philosophy, was published in March 2010.
 Writing in Rain Taxi, literary critic and Harvard University professor Stephen Burt called From Old Notebooks "an anti-masterpiece of an anti-novel," noting novelist David Markson's influence on the book.
 In TriQuarterly, Barry Silesky wrote that From Old Notebooks "defies placement in a genre ...
 It is structured like poetry, in shifting events and tones without transition, though ... the language is ruthlessly prosaic."
 Daniel Nester has referred to Lavender-Smith's From Old Notebooks, along with books by Jenny Boully, as combining "the best of the poetics of prose poetry with the I-centric essay," and counted Lavender-Smith and Boully as members of a "New Prose" movement in contemporary American literature.